jedahan/collections-api/Readme.md

 #### Options

-  * Set `COLLECTIONS_API_NO_CACHE` to stop trying to connect to the redis cache
+  * Set `COLLECTIONS_API_NO_CACHE` to ignore caching

 #### Deployment

-  *Heroku*

-  A Procfile is included if you want to spin an instance up on heroku.
-It has support for RedisToGo for caching.
-There is a testing server on [http://collections-api.herokuapp.com][testing]
+  A Procfile is included if you want to spin up an instance up on heroku.
+Use RedisToGo for caching.

 This code is [CC0][CC0] and dedicated to the memory of [Aaron Swartz][Aaron Swartz].